CJDumbleton/ha-defra-pollution-forecast-card/README.md

 <img width="516" alt="defra-card" src="https://github.com/user-attachments/assets/0a779056-d905-4964-8042-cbca3c51d9a9" />

-Add a new manual card to your dashboard, delete the default text and paste in the following YAML code.
+Add a new manual card to your dashboard.
+Delete the default text and paste in the following YAML code.

 <details>
   <summary><b>> Click here to see the dashboard YAML code >></b></summary>